Grieving a Pet: the Loss of a Dear Animal Friend

 Valeria Sabater

-Written and verified by the psychologist Valeria Sabater.
+Reviewed and approved by the psychologist Valeria Sabater.

 No one teaches you how to deal with grieving a pet.
 Nor do they teach you how to say goodbye to someone who was like a member of the family.
 A dog isn’t just a dog.
 You can’t just replace your cat with a new one.
 Each animal holds a special spot in your life, a little corner full of memories, sweet routines, and looks that you will never forget.

 Only a few months ago, we were surprised to read an article on this very subject.
-Variety magazine published an article about Barbara Streisand cloning her dog.
+Variety magazine published an article about Barbra Streisand cloning her dog.
 Streisand felt that she was incapable of dealing with the loss of her pet Samantha, so she decided to have her cloned the previous year.
-Before the dog died, she had a clinic extract cells.
+Before the dog died, she had a clinic extract cell.
 A few months later, she had two clones of her Coton de Tulear.

 “Until one has loved an animal a part of one’s soul remains unawakened.”